 Certain university-controlled computing resources are openly available to all students on a firstcome, first-served basis; access to other resources is limited--often only by means of posted notices--to students in certain disciplines or specified courses; access to still other resources is carefully controlled by such means as user IDs and passwords.
 Students are responsible for adhering to the spirit and the letter of these access controls.
-Violations of access rights can be interpreted under the Code as theft of university services whether or not those services have been separately billed (as, for example, computer lab equivalency hours).
+Violations of access rights can be interpreted under the Code as theft of university services whether or not those services have been separately billed.